OAlmedaihesh/Data-Wrangling/README.md

 # Data Wrangling
-This project is part of Udacity data analysis nanodegree.
+This project is part of Udacity data analyst nanodegree.
 I'm gathering 3 datasets from different sources and different file formats.
 Then assess and clean the dataset to prepare it for further analysis.

 Project files: